Best golf courses near Port Saint Lucie, FL

 View Course

-If there’s such a thing as an undiscovered Tom Fazio design, it’s McArthur Golf Club, a players-only layout he did in conjunction with PGA Tour star Nick Price.
-It’s little-known because of its neighbors, No. 111 Jupiter Hills, a few miles south, Hobe Sound G.C., one of Joe Lee’s finest, just a few miles closer, and Greg Norman’s Medalist right next door.
-McArthur sits astride the same sand ridge upon which Jupiter Hills and Medalist were built, and while Fazio had to deal with wetlands and easements in his routing, he framed each hole with acres of exposed white sand in the form of dunes, slopes and hollows to provide McArthur with a singularly stunning look that’s unlike any of its rivals.
+If there’s such a thing as an undiscovered Tom Fazio design, it’s McArthur Golf Club's Front Yard, a players-only layout he did in conjunction with PGA Tour star Nick Price.
+It’s little-known because of its neighbors, Jupiter Hills, a few miles south, Hobe Sound Golf Club, one of Joe Lee’s finest, just a few miles closer and Greg Norman’s Medalist Golf Club right next door.
+(Michael Jordan's The Grove XXIII, the Apogee Club, the new Discovery Land Company's Atlantic Fields and Tom Doak's new Sandglass are all a short drive to the west).
+McArthur sits astride the same sand ridge upon which Jupiter Hills and Medalist were built, and while Fazio had to deal with wetlands and easements in his routing, he framed each hole with acres of exposed white sand in the form of dunes, slopes and hollows to provide the Front Yard with a singularly stunning look that’s unlike any of its rivals.
 With those wide expanses of sand, McArthur started a trend that continues today.
+The club's new Back Yard course, built by Bill Coore and Ben Crenshaw in interior wetlands just inland from the original course, opened in 2023.

 View Course

 Medalist is a long, demanding course that can stretch out to roughly 7,600 yards, a necessary requirement when the membership includes Tiger Woods, Dustin Johnson, Rory McIlroy, Brooks Koepka and many more of the world’s top professional players.
-They like The Medalist for the relaxed atmosphere and local convenience, but also because it’s a demanding driving course—the holes circle through an undeveloped sanctuary of wetlands and low scrub vegetation one parcel south of McArthur (no. 179) and are buffeted by the strong Atlantic crosswinds from every direction.
-Pete Dye designed Medalist with co-founder Greg Norman (this was one of Norman’s first U.S. designs) and the course features Dye’s S-shaped holes curling around sand buffers, slinky ground contour, and small, low-profile greens that bleed into short-grass surrounds.
-The course had undergone numerous modifications and formalizations in the late 1990s and early 2000s, but Bobby Weed reclaimed much of original Dye character during a 2015 renovation.
+They like Medalist for the relaxed atmosphere and local convenience, but also because it’s a demanding driving course—the holes circle through an undeveloped sanctuary of wetlands and low scrub vegetation one parcel south of McArthur (No. 157) and are buffeted by the strong Atlantic crosswinds.
+Pete Dye designed Medalist with co-founder Greg Norman (this was one of Norman’s first U.S. designs), and the course features Dye’s S-shaped holes curling around sand buffers, slinky ground contours and small, low-profile greens that bleed into short-grass surrounds.
+The course had undergone numerous modifications and formalizations in the late 1990s and early 2000s, some by Norman, but Bobby Weed reclaimed much of the original Dye character during a 2015 renovation.

 View Course